All my cell phones

 Huawei Sonic

-My eight phone was Huawei G300 which I got on 1 March 2013 for 999 DKK.
+My eighth phone was Huawei G300 which I got on 1 March 2013 for 999 DKK.
 It was the best smartphone I had until.
 It had a great screen and its processor was fast.
 The only negative thing was its somewhat erosive cover.

 Image without description